 Why You Should Consider Mediation Over Traditional Litigation

-Everyone enjoys watching an explosive courtroom battle play out on their television screens, but no one wants their own legal issues to go that route.
+Everyone enjoys watching an explosive courtroom battle play out on their television screens.
+However, no one wants their own legal issues to go that route.
 That’s why mediation is an appealing solution for many New Jersey residents.
 As you explore different options for your needs, consider these benefits of mediation.

 Going to court is a highly stressful situation for people on both sides of a case.
-It can require you to take unpaid days off of work and force you to put off other obligations until your case concludes.
-On the other hand, cases that rely on a mediated approach can be settled out of court, saving you time and a substantial amount of stress.
+You may have to take unpaid days off of work.
+You may be forced to put off other obligations until the conclusion of your case.
+On the other hand, cases that rely on a mediated approach can be settled out of court.
+Therefore, saving you time and a substantial amount of stress.

 Focuses on Your Needs

 When you pursue legal action, you have a specific goal in mind.
-These goals may fall by the wayside as both sides try to gain the upper hand, and as a result, you may feel like you have little to no control in a traditionally litigated case.
-Mediation focuses on what the parties on both sides want, allowing you to decide what you want to compromise on and which deal you are willing to accept.
+These goals may fall by the wayside as both sides try to gain the upper hand.
+As a result, you may feel like you have little to no control in a traditionally litigated case.
+Mediation focuses on what the parties on both sides want.
+This allows you to decide what you want to compromise on and which deal you are willing to accept.
 In mediation, the parties must come to an agreement, which can yield improved client satisfaction.

 Offers More Privacy

-Privacy can be hard to come by these days, with juicy details of court cases hitting newspapers and websites before you’ve even walked out of the courtroom.
+Privacy can be hard to come by these days.
+Do you want the juicy details of your cases to hit newspapers and websites before you’ve even walked out of the courtroom?
 Many cases involve private matters that can be embarrassing or painful to discuss in an open courtroom.
 For those who prioritize privacy, mediation offers a solution that protects the privacy of the parties and confidentiality of the process.
 Rather than having allegations or unfounded claims becoming public record, you can decide which information becomes public record.